Key Takeaways

 Any eating should be limited to easy-to-digest foods for the first 24 hours after the procedure is complete.
 Avoiding alcohol and strenuous activity during that time is recommended, as well.

-Most people are able to resume their normal schedule after 24 hours.
+Most people are able to resume their normal diet and schedule the following day.

 If a polyp is removed, there may be a small amount of blood in the stool for 1-2 days after the procedure.
 Most people who experience this issue see it resolve itself within 48 hours.
 If it continues, patients are encouraged to call their provider.